macloo/python-beginners/web_scraping/README.md

 city_list = bsObj.findAll( "td", {"class":"city"} )
 ```

-Maybe there were 10 cities in that HTML file.
+Maybe there were 10 cities in `<td>` tags in that HTML file.
 Maybe there were 10,000.
 No matter how many, they are now in a *list* (in the variable `city_list`), and you can search them, print them, write them out to a database or a JSON file &mdash; whatever you like.
 Often you will want to perform the same actions on each item in the list, so you will use a *for-loop*:

 ```python
 for city in city_list: